 Tea bearing the Lion Logo must also be packed in Sri Lanka.
 Overseas importers and distributors cannot use the logo on their packaging, though if the contents are 100% Sri Lankan, the name ‘Ceylon Tea’ may still legally be used.
 These strictures are needed to help consumers distinguish real Ceylon Tea from the thousands of products, including many with international brand names that are available around the world, which contain tea of mixed, non-specific origin.

 These products are blended from whatever teas are available on the international markets.
 The skill of the blender ensures a consistent product regardless of origin, while the firm enjoys economies of scale and suffers no supply-side anxieties.
 However, the level of quality rarely equals that attained by single-origin teas, and such blends can never emulate the character, so prized by connoisseurs, of pure Ceylon Tea.

 The Lion of Ceylon

-Indivisibly associated with the Ceylon Tea brand is the famous Lion of Ceylon logo, found only on packages of pure Ceylon tea packed in Sri Lanka prior to export.
-The logo is based on the Lion of Ceylon, an ancient heraldic device which decorates the national flag of Sri Lanka.
+Indivisibly associated with the Ceylon Tea brand is the famous Lion of Ceylon logo, found only on packages of pure Ceylon Tea packed in Sri Lanka prior to export.
+The logo is based on the Lion of Ceylon, an ancient heraldic emblem which decorates the national flag of Sri Lanka.
 It was first adopted by the Tea Propaganda Board, one of the precursors of the present Tea Board, and is a registered trademark in over a hundred countries around the world.